 Just like in the famed donut shops across America, the pastry chefs here arrive at 5am to prepare for the day.
 It took Peter and his team a year to finalize the perfect recipe that used local ingredients (along with a secret ingredient or two).
 They found the perfect recipe for raised donuts, meaning they are made with yeast and proofed until almost double in size, lending to that soft, airy texture and nutty, almost brioche-like aroma.

-The donuts are baked fresh all day until 2pm and served by a smiling team of ladies, such as the awesome Martina.
+The donuts are baked fresh all day until 2pm and served by a smiling team of ladies.
 One note, though: When the donuts are gone for the day, they’re gone.
 Get there early!

 The dough-half of these donuts has just the right amount of sweet and depth – a frostingless donut here could certainly be enjoyed on its own and be worth writing about.
 The magic is on top, though.
 Start with the classic Raspberry.
 Electric pink and dotted with freeze-dried raspberries, visually this is the highlight.
 The Coconut is more subtle, a slightly less fussy version of a coconut cake.
 If you miss peanut butter during your visit to Europe – or are a local with a sneaky appetite for the distinctly American spread – people rave about the Peanut Butter flavor.
 They also offer vegan donuts made with coconut milk!

 But the keynotes for us here are the Poppyseed & Plum Jam – this is the “Slovak version to try” for sure – and it’s tasty as hell! – and the Dark Chocolate with White Chocolate Shavings.
 The dark chocolate flavor is intense in a good way.
 And the white chocolate is buttery and creamy.
 Not waxy and tasteless like much of the white chocolate we have tried.